StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 *For more information, see "./tests/sample\_files/sample_rdf.xlsx".*

 #### Adding Preservation Metadata to METS
-In addition to RDF/Dublin Core metadata that can be consumed via a .xlsx file, TOMES Packager also allow for preservation data to be consumed and passed into supporting METS templates via a PREMIS log file.
+Preservation data can be consumed and passed into supporting METS templates via a PREMIS log file.

 A PREMIS log file is a plain-text file containing agent, event, and object metadata.